dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/PanoDemo.md

 Once the project is created, let's import the **DJISDK.framework** to the project.
 If you are not familiar with the process of importing DJI SDK using Cocoapods, please check this tutorial: [Importing and Activating DJI SDK in Xcode Project](../application-development-workflow/workflow-integrate.html#Xcode-Project-Integration)

-For importing the VideoPreviewer to the project, you can check our previous tutorial [Creating a Camera Application](./index.html#Implementing-the-First-Person-View) to learn how to download and import the **VideoPreviewer** into your Xcode project.
+For importing the DJIWidget to the project, you can check our previous tutorial [Creating a Camera Application](./index.html#Implementing-the-First-Person-View) to learn how to download and import the **DJIWidget** into your Xcode project.

 **2.** In the **Main.storyboard**, add a new View Controller called **CaptureViewController** and set it as the root View Controller for the new View Controller you just added in **Main.storyboard**: